Danny Phantom: Broadcast

-Danny Phantom premiered on April 3, 2004, at 9:30 p.m. with its first episode airing after the 2004 Kids' Choice Awards, two days after Nickelodeon's 25th anniversary.
-The series aired its final episode on August 24, 2007.
+Danny Phantom premiered on April 3, 2004, at 9:30 p.m. with its first episode airing after the 2004 Kids' Choice Awards.
+The final episode aired on August 24, 2007.
+Since the series' cancellation, reruns aired occasionally on Nicktoons until March 31, 2021.
+The series also aired on TeenNick's NickSplat block for the first time in January 2019, but episodes stopped airing on February 1, 2022, due to the discontinuation of NickRewind.

 The series aired on CBC, YTV, and Nickelodeon in Canada.
 Danny Phantom also appeared on CITV in the UK as part of the CITV morning block Action Stations in 2008.